KagemaNjoroge/KagemaNjoroge/README.md

 # Hey there, I'm Kagema Njoroge
-I primarily work with **Django** and **Flutter** so you'll find most of my projects centered around these technologies.
-If you're interested in collaborating or discussing anything related to them, feel free to connect!
+I primarily work with **Django**, **Flutter** & **React** so you'll find most of my projects centered around these technologies.
+If you're interested in collaborating or discussing anything related to them, feel free to connect.

-## Fun Facts:
-- Still a Computer Science student at the [University of Nairobi](https://computerscience.uonbi.ac.ke) (for now...)
+Still a Computer Science student at the [University of Nairobi](https://computerscience.uonbi.ac.ke) (for now...)

 Happy coding!